arthijayaraman-lab/Automated-Atomic-Force-Microscopy-Image-Analysis/README.md

 ## Features

 - Unsupervised solution - does not require model training
-- No training lables required
+- No training labels required
-- Genralizable to other polymer films
+- Generalizable to other polymer films

 ## Documentation

- The project is an implemnetation of the paper \
+ The project is an implementation of the paper \
  ["Machine Learning for Analyzing Atomic Force Microscopy (AFM)
 Images
 Generated from
 Polymer Blends"](https://linktopaper)

 ## Workflow